Lehigh-Coders-Community/CSE6cubed/TOPICS.md

 - Lifecycle Clone, Branch, Pull request, Squashing, cherry picking
 - Github VS BitBucket VS GitLab

+## Testing
+- What is unit testing?
+- Why is it important?
+- What should and should not be tested?
+- Frameworks

+## How Software Developers Work
+- Waterfall VS Agile
+- How Agile is implemented (Scrum, Kanban, etc.)

 ## Front End VS Backend
 High Level